VincentHui/globe-project/README.md

 # Starting the project

 Use yarn to install packages with the command `yarn install` and then start the application using `yarn start`.
 The applications controls is based off the three js `orbitControl.js` logic, so click and drag the scene to rotate and use the mouse wheel to zoom in and out.
-The stylised globe is studded with little gren theaters and when clicking them it will display some info about the theatre.
+The stylised globe is studded with little green theaters and when clicking them it will display some info about the theatre.